efemkay/digital-garden/_notes/Public/obsidian query control plugin refine how the output looks like.md

 ---
-title: obsidian query control plugin refine how the output looks like
+title: Obsidian Query Control plugin refine how the output looks like
+tags: [Reference]
 ---

 - #### [Obsidian Query Control plugin](https://github.com/nothingislost/obsidian-query-control) add refinement features to the vanilla Obsidian query for a better experience on note retrieval and reading